Get your team started in minutes

 • Startups and companies want to make sure they set things up the right way the first time.

-You’ll find this especially useful when you’re starting a new project, onboarding new team members, or moving from another container platform like ECS or GKE.
+You will find this especially useful when you’re starting a new project, onboarding new team members, or moving from another container platform like ECS or GKE.

 Here’s a quick breakdown of what’s covered: